Virginia Tech, Commonwealth Cyber Initiative Hub

-Feras A. Batarseh is a research associate professor with the Commonwealth Cyber Initiative and the Department of Electrical and Computer Engineering at Virginia Tech.
+Feras A. Batarseh is an associate professor with the Commonwealth Cyber Initiative and the Department of Biological Systems Engineering (BSE) at Virginia Tech.
 He is affiliated with the Center for Advanced Innovation in Agriculture (CAIA) at Virginia Tech and George Mason University’s (GMU) School of Systems Biology.

 Prior to joining Virginia Tech, Batarseh was a research assistant professor at the College of Science at GMU, and the director of Turing Research, an applied AI research group at GMU.
 Additionally, he was a program manager at MicroStrategy Inc. and a data engineering consultant for USAID and USDA.